idahogurl/vs-code-prettier-eslint/README.md

 A Visual Studio Extension to format JavaScript code using the [prettier-eslint](https://github.com/prettier/prettier-eslint) package.

+## Prerequisites

+Like `prettier-eslint`, this plugin requires both `prettier` and `eslint` to be installed either locally or globally.

 ## Configuration

 The extension uses your ESLint and Prettier configuration files.
 These files are resolved starting from the location of the file being formatted, and searching up the file tree until a config file is (or isn't) found.